-We test all patients for COVID-19 through PeaceHealth, regardless of vaccination status, prior to aerosol procedures at Oregon Endoscopy Center and all procedures at Sacred Heart Medical Center RiverBend Hospital.
+We test all patients for COVID-19 through PeaceHealth, regardless of vaccination status, prior to procedures entering through the esophagus at Oregon Endoscopy Center and all procedures at Sacred Heart Medical Center RiverBend Hospital.
 This allows us to ensure COVID-positive patients are not seen in our clinic or facility.
 If you have not yet scheduled your COVID testing, call PeaceHealth directly at 541-222-2222.
 If you experience COVID-19 symptoms after screening/testing, the procedure will be delayed until COVID can be ruled out or illness has passed.
 You will receive specific instructions regarding COVID-19 testing.
 Patients and drivers must wear a mask at all times while in the facility.
 We will provide a mask if you don’t have one.
 Always keep your mask on and maintain the recommended six feet of distance from others while you are with us.

 We recommend all patients who do not have a contraindication to COVID-19 vaccination to get vaccinated against COVID-19 in order to protect themselves, their family members, and our community.
 Receiving chemotherapy, receiving immune suppressing medications and being pregnant are not contraindications to receiving COVID-19 vaccination, so individuals in these groups are encouraged to get vaccinated.

 The CDC, FDA, and Oregon Health Authority have all agreed that all individuals older than 12 years old, who are taking immune suppressing medications, and have received both doses of either the Moderna or Pfizer COVID-19 vaccination series, should receive a third shot to boost their immunity against COVID-19 (aka a “booster” shot).
 We, at Eugene GI, are in agreement and recommend contacting the institution where you received your vaccinations to get scheduled for a third dose.